 - Design object collections: Used for example in vpi_read_load() to load data for all the objects.
-A collection of objects is of type vpiObjCollection in general (the elements can be any object type in the design except traverse objects of type vpiTrvsObj). - Data traverse objects: Used for example in vpi_control() (or vpi_goto()) to move the traverse handles of all the objects in the collection (all are of type vpiTrvsObj).
+A collection of objects if of type vpiCollection in general (the elements can be any object type in the design except traverse objects of type vpiTrvsObj). - Data traverse objects: Used for example in vpi_control() to move the traverse handles of all the objects in the collection.
 A collection of traverse objects is a vpiTrvsCollection.